 I felt stuck in a routine that wasn't contributing to my mental wellbeing: sleep, sit in traffic, work, eat unhealthy food because I was too busy and tired to cook, sleep, sit in traffic.
 It felt like a poorly designed while-loop that resulted in a program crash, because it was using all the memory.

 I've learned to stay humble, respect other people's time like I want them to respect mine.
-I've learned to be disciplined in whatever project I am busy with and to keep my mouth shut when I have a potentially offensive opinion about something, even though my personality type prefers brutal honesty and truth.
+I've learned to be disciplined in whatever project I am busy with and to keep my mouth shut when I have a potentially offensive opinion about something.
 I've learned how to eat the right kinds of foods and stay healthy, I haven't been ill in years, except for that time when I went to visit my sister in Rotterdam over Christmas and ate way too much sugary shit.

 I've learned many a valuable lesson.
 I am thankful for everything I have, for every person that is a part of my life and contributes to the richness of it, even though I might seem like I do not have an interesting life on social media.